-Lands to Be Deleted from the Existing NRA
+Lands To Be Deleted from the Existing NRA

-A total of 1,243 acres of land have been identified for potential deletion from the existing NRA.
-These acres are shown as ten different "tracts" on the Alternative 2 map.
+During the process of assessing the resource value and character of the land within and surrounding Curecanti NRA, certain tracts of land were identified for potential exclusion from the NRA boundary.
+These lands, which total 1,243 acres, are shown as ten different "Tracts" on the Alternative 2 map.
 As this study defines proposed lands, for clarity of discussion, especially in the Affected Environment and Environmental Consequences chapters, these deletions are not included in the term "proposed lands."